 The more I fish soft hackles, the more fish I catch with them (funny how that is).
-As I wrote on my Tenkara Flies page, most of the fish I catch are on either a killer bug or a CDC & Elk.
-Soft hackle flies are climbing up the list, though.
-Most of the traditional Japanese tenkara flies are soft hackles.
+Although many of the fish I catch are on either a killer bug or a CDC & Elk, soft hackle flies are right up there as well.
+Many of the traditional Japanese tenkara flies are soft hackles.
 Whether the hackle is "kicked" forward like the sakasa kebari or the pesca alla Valsesiana flies, or slightly swept back like the North Country flies, the soft hackle will pulse when the fly is manipulated.

 As with the ascending nymph or wet fly, the pulsing hackle suggests that whatever it is, it's alive and therefore trout food.
 Fished upstream, the soft hackles suggest either emergers, cripples or drowned duns.
 As you pick up the fly for the next cast, the hackle collapses around the body and the fly assumes a perfect nymph shape.
 When fished on the swing, the hackles also collapse, assuming the shape of a mayfly nymph.
 Either way, the pulsing action of a soft hackle fly is virtually identical to the Japanese "invitation" and is one of the American tenkara techniques you really should experiment with.

 Fishing bucktails with a tenkara rod is probably not a technique most American (or more than a handful of Japanese) anglers have tried.
-It has worked for me, however (particularly while tenkara fishing for smallmouth bass).
+It has worked for me, though, and it certainly worked for the participants of my Streamer Challenge.
 Obviously, with the line tied to the rod tip, you cannot strip in line.
 What you can do, however, is twitch the line in such a way that the bucktail or streamer swims in short jerks.
 By keeping the line off the water and moving the rod first to the left and then to the right, you can swim the bucktail in almost aimless spurts one way and then the other (another thing you can't do with a short rod and heavy line).

 I would suggest that you tie your bucktails sparse, so that they are lighter and easier to cast.
 A sparsely tied bucktail may also be more effective, though.
 I've read that Bob Clouser, the developer of the Clouser minnow, tied the ones he used for himself so sparse that his customers wouldn't buy them.
 I've also read that a bucktail that has been chewed on to the point that there may be no more than about a dozen hairs left is just as effective (if not more so) than one right out of the package.
 They don't have to be large to be effective, either.
 I'm sure that a lot more American anglers have been casting woolly buggers with their tenkara rods than sparse bucktails, but I'll bet the bucktails work just as well and are a lot more pleasant to cast.
 Add bucktails to your American tenkara techniques?
 I certainly would.